DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 ## O6c.
 King’s Hall
 <span class="citation"><em>This scene takes place in Chapter 4, Area K27.</em></span>

 This area is largely as described in <span class="citation">K27.
 King’s Hall (p.
 61)</span>.
 However, this room now contains the tapestry described in <span class="citation">K83a.
 Spiral Stair Landing (p.
-85)</span>.
+85)</span>, which is located midway along the corridor's south wall, covering the secret door that leads to <span class="citation">K31.
+Trapworks (p.
+63)</span>.
 Add the description of that tapestry to the end of this area’s description.

 In addition, the mannequin trap is currently disarmed and doesn’t activate as the characters walk through the corridor.